Old Business Model

 Once upon a time, when a death occurred someone would run to the local funeral home to notify the funeral director.
-He would then hitch the horses to the hearse and arrive within an hour or so to remove the dead body and take it back to the funeral home.
+He would then hitch up the horses and arrive within an hour or so to remove the dead body and take it back to the funeral home.

-Then along came the invention of the automobile which requires no time to hitch the horses and can travel in an hour the same distance it would take a horse drawn wagon a day to travel.
+Then along came the invention of the automobile which could travel in an hour the same distance it would take a horse drawn wagon a day to travel.

 How did modern transportation affect the funeral industry business model?
 It didn’t!
 Nothing changed.
 Most of the funeral homes were already established and in place.
 The funeral business simply continued on with its original business model and structure.